fg6/forACT/README.md

 * Re-define alignment positions according to ACT positioning scheme

 ## Requirements
-You will need a g++ version >=4.7  and the zlib in your path for installation
+You will need a g++ version >=4.7 and the zlib in your path for installation The aligner executable is defined in your forACT/utils/myscripts/settings.sh file: it automatically points to a x86\_64 compiled version, more versions you might want to try are in your forACT/utils/mysrcs/mylibs/smalt-0.7.4 otherwise just pont to your compiled smalt executable in forACT/utils/myscripts/settings.sh

 ## Instructions
 Download repository and install utilities/compile tools: